Benefits of using online surveys for educational purposes

 This method works exactly the same way as the snowball method, with one key difference: you arrange the debts in order of their highest interest rates and start from there.
 Mathematically, this is the fastest way to pay off debt.
 However, using this method requires discipline over the term.
 Be warned that you might see very little progress; some people might even find that demotivating and revert to paying off minimum payments.

 The avalanche method is also very sensitive to sudden changes, like increased living expenses or a medical emergency.
-But keep in mind that this method has the advantage of saving on interest and total payments over the course of paying down your debts - money that could get used for paying off personal loans, car loans, student loans (1.73 trillion in total debt), etc.
+But keep in mind that this method has the advantage of saving on interest and total payments over the course of paying down your debts - money that could get used for paying off personal loans, car loans, student loans (1.73 trillion in total debt), etc., while also potentially improving your car finance eligibility in the future.

 In the end, the choice is entirely up to you.
 Remember to consider your income, expenditures, lifestyle, and even your personality.